1nv1sibl3/OS-CTF/OSINT/The Blue Building/Description.md

 Example: OSCTF{67.235, 23.679}

-Note: The blue building and the structure behind me are quite large.
+Note: That blue building and the structure behind me are quite large.